MatthewJohn/shamean/README.md

 ### What it is NOT

-Do not use shamean to determine if files are identicle.
+Do not use shamean to determine if files are identical.
 Period.

-Identicle checksums do not mean identical file content.
+Identical checksums do not mean identical file content.

 Therefore, I strongly recommend not using this as a file comparison for duplicate-purging purposes or other like-tasks.